-- Current Class/ Grade: Write down the class in which child is going to at the time of survey. - Institution Type: Tick the relevant school type.
+- Current Class/ Grade: Write down the class in which child is enrolled at the time of survey. - Institution Type: Tick the relevant school type.
 Whether the child is going to Govt.
 School, Private School, Madrassah, NFE (Non Formal Education School), or any other type of school.
 Madrassah does not refer to the Quran lessons that the child may be taking in a nearby mosque.
-By Madrassah, we mean the institution that the child would be attending like a day school or is living there for his/her studies.
+By Madrassah, we mean the institution that the child would be attending like a day school or is living there for his/her studies. - Medium of Instruction Ask children about their official medium of instruction in the school for example English, Urdu, Sindhi or Pashto medium and record accordingly in the survey sheet. - Does the Child go to the Surveyed School?
+Tick the Relevant Box, whether child goes to the surveyed school or not.